muxinc/strapi-plugin-mux-video-uploader/README.md

 ## FAQ

-#### My Strapi instance is not publically available, can I still use Webhooks?
+#### My Strapi instance is not publicly available, can I still use Webhooks?

 Yes!
 However, in order to make it work, you'll need a "Webhook Relay" that runs from within your network.
 You can use a Webhook Relay service like Smee (https://smee.io/) or ngrok (https://ngrok.com/) to forward Webhook events to an instance of [Strapi](https://strapi.io/) behind a firewall.